-Until today only partial walls and foundations have been preserved.
+Until today only partial walls, reaching up to 5 meters in height and foundations have been preserved.
 Admission to the castle area is free.

 Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.

 Wasik B., Budownictwo zamkowe na ziemi chełmińskiej od XIII do XV wieku, Toruń 2016.